Natural Gas Vehicles

 Although Intermountain Gas Company does not provide public fueling at any of our office locations, we are pleased to provide natural gas to public and private natural gas fueling stations.
 It is also possible to purchase fueling equipment for at-home fueling.
 For more information about NGVs and home fueling stations, visit the Natural Gas Vehicle Coalition website at: www.ngvc.org.
 There is also a multitude of information about NGVs and home fueling available on the world wide web.

 All Intermountain Gas Company customers interested in using compressed natural gas to fuel private or business vehicles must purchase and install their own fueling equipment.
 IGC does not sell, lease, service, or install equipment.
-The current rate structure for private and public fueling stations is:

 Customers who desire to receive the fuel rate for private filling will need to contact Intermountain Gas Company to obtain a separate meter for billing.